svlentink/myhugoblogs/blog.lent.ink/content/post/chromebook.md

 My technical colleagues never got why I wanted to work on a chromebook, they said, why limit yourself when it isn't needed?
-People get it when I'm always in search for the hottest peppers or like to have muscle fatigue after exercize, but not when working with less specs.
+People get it when I'm always in search for the hottest peppers or like to have muscle fatigue after exercise, but not when working with less specs.

 ## Initial setup